+Why do car insurance premiums usually increase in cost annually or if a motorist claims in South Africa?
+Let's explore potential reasons.
 You have just been involved in a car accident, resulting in a large car insurance claim.
 Thereafter you discover that the premium was raised, and you ask yourself why?

 In 2013, National Treasury instructed the short-term car insurance industry to depreciate the value of vehicles according to the market value thereof.
 Prior to the change, the majority of short-term insurance companies had insured their clients’ vehicles based on the purchase price, which resulted in a higher premium.Claims were paid out according to the market value of the vehicle instead of the purchase price.1 Resulting in policyholders paying higher premiums, and receiving an amount for their claims based on the current market value of the vehicle.
 The car insurance companies as well as sales staff were benefitting from increase car insurance premiums.
 1